samebug/samebug-technical-documentation/solution/index.md

 ![](https://samebug.io/static/images/docs/tip.png "Tip")

 [Tips](/guide/write-tip) are short solutions to an exception written by other Samebug users.
-Their purpose is to give you a hint about how to fix or work around the problem as soon as possible.
+Their purpose is to give you a hint about how to fix or workaround the problem as soon as possible.
 They are often just the essence of a longer discussion, e.g. the extract of the accepted answer of a Stack Overflow question.
 In these cases you will find the url of the source in the tip if you want check the details.

 ## External solutions